 Pat Ogden’s Sensorimotor Psychotherapy Institute provides training in body-oriented therapy that includes a major mindfulness component, including methods for “tracking” bodily sensations, helping clients process traumatic memories and conditioning in states of optimal arousal, etc. This approach is grounded in sound and ethical clinical practices that do not violate clients’ boundaries.

-Mindfulness and Kindness - Inner Sources of Freedom and Happiness - My webpage written especially for those living with the effects of trauma.
+Mindfulness & Meditation – Section of my website, written with special consideration for those living with the effects of trauma.